Penelope held the pale gold garment to the light of the window for a final inspection of the stitching as chimes rang through the cottage.

 Penelope watched the last of the embers die in the broad, blackstone hearth before climbing the stairs to bed.

-Story to be continued another day!
+Continue to the next chapter using the navigation link below!
 I hope you enjoyed the beginning of this tale.
 Subscribe for updates on this story!